 - Axiom Global Canada Inc. (dba Axiom Cognition) a Canadian Company

-- Axiom Global Limited, a UK Company
+- Axiom Global Limited, an English Company

 - Axiom Global AG a Swiss Company